Your Cart

 Cut working yarn at a length about four or five times longer than your finished edge.
 Thread into a yarn (tapestry) needle.

-If your first stitch to be worked is a knit stitch, insert yarn needle purlwise.
+For the first stitch (a knit stitch), insert yarn needle purlwise and pull through.
 Do not take the stitch off the knitting needle.
-Pull yarn needle through the stitch.

 Take yarn needle around end of knitting needle and insert from back to front between first (knit) stitch and next (purl) stitch.
 Do not pull through.